Settings

 method.

-The settings object can be used like a dict (e.g.,
+object can be used like a dict

-provided by the Settings
+one of the methods provided by the Settings

 API.